INM-6/beaverdam/README.md

     where `config.toml` is the name and **relative** path of your configuration file

     You will see a progress bar appear as Beaverdam builds or updates your database.
 Any errors or warnings will be written to `beaverdam.log` in the same directory as your configuration file - please check the log file afterwards in a text editor to see if there was a problem!

+Note that when Beaverdam **updates** a database, it will add new records and overwrite existing records, but will **not delete** records.
+If you want deleted (meta)data files to be removed from the database, you will need to manually delete the database and re-create it.

 ### View a database